OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default: []

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Ordered list of part names, used in conjunction with 'part_indices' to assign per-part materials</p>
+        <p class="scene-class-attr-comment">Ordered list of part names, used in conjunction with 'part_indices' to assign per-part materials</p>

     </p>